Omvoh

 - Bring you up to date with all your age-appropriate vaccines.
 Avoid receiving live vaccines right before, during, or soon after Omvoh treatment.

-Also, tell your doctor if you are pregnant, or plan to become pregnant, are breastfeeding, or plan to breastfeed.
+Also, tell your doctor if you are pregnant, plan to become pregnant, are breastfeeding, or plan to breastfeed.

 Pregnancy

-Clinical trials have not been conducted in pregnant women and it is not known if Omvoh will harm your unborn baby.
+Clinical trials have not been conducted in pregnant women, and it is not known if Omvoh will harm your unborn baby.
 You should use effective contraception during treatment.

 If you become pregnant while taking Omvoh, you should tell your healthcare provider right away and report your pregnancy to Eli Lilly and Company at 1-800-Lilly-Rx (1-800-545-5979).